oussamaty/Fake-News-Detector/README.md

 # Plugin Fake News Detector

-A project made in the context of Coding Weeks, in its second phase.
+A Chrome Plugin that display a credibility score for the selected tweet.

 ## Membres